S. Korean tycoons face parliamentary questioning over scandal

 SEOUL, Dec.
 6, Kyodo

-Nine South Korean tycoons faced questioning on Tuesday at a parliamentary hearing into the influence-peddling scandal implicating embattled President Park Geun Hye's longtime confidante Choi Soon Sil.
+A group of South Korean tycoons from the country's top conglomerates denied having paid for business favors through donations, as they appeared at a parliamentary hearing Tuesday into the ongoing influence-peddling scandal implicating embattled President Park Geun Hye's longtime confidante.

-Among them were Samsung Electronics Co.
+Among those appearing at the hearing were Samsung Electronics Co.
 Vice Chairman Lee Jae Yong, Hyundai Motor Co.
 Chairman Chung Mong Koo, SK Group Chairman Chey Tae Won, LG Group Chairman Koo Bon Moo and Lotte Group Chairman Shin Dong Bin.

-The appearance of the nation's leading business owners before a parliamentary hearing is the first such event in 28 years, according to local media.
+The appearance of the nation's leading business owners before the two-day parliamentary hearing is the first such event in 28 years, according to local media.

 To have fuller access to the Kyodo News website, it is necessary to subscribe.
 We offer a broad range of subscription options depending on your needs.
 Learn more.